Vuzix

 The company has offices in New York, Japan, and the UK and is the current market leader for video eyewear.
 Forte was a pioneer during the mid-1990s developing immersive head mounted displays for virtual reality and video gaming applications.

+Vuzix's displays are based on optical waveguides.

 History

 Paul Travers founded Vuzix in 1997 in Rochester, NY, under the name Interactive Imaging Systems, purchasing the assets of the virtual reality company Forte Technologies.
 The company started with products for the military and U.S. Defense, but then developed consumer virtual reality systems.
 In 1997, the company was hired as a subcontractor to Raytheon, designing display electronics for a digital night vision weapon sight.

 In 2000, the VFX1 Headgear was featured in a commemorative US Postal Service stamp collection celebrating the 1990s.
 The VFX1 was replaced by a higher resolution system dubbed the VFX3D in mid 2000.

 In 2001, Vuzix launched its first consumer electronics product, the iCOM personal internet browser.